jarviscanada/jarvis_data_eng_DavidTrumble/core_java/grep/README.md

 # Introduction
-This grep application is a Java program to validate regex patterns.
+This application is a Java program to validate regex patterns.
 The application searches for a text pattern recursively in a given directory and outputs matched lines to a file.
 This project uses the Maven Standard Directory Layout following the industry standard.
 Managed with IntelliJ IDE and utilizes Java Regex API, Lambda and Stream API's.
 Also, SL4J as a logging framework for debug and error information.
 The grep app is then Dockerized so it's easier for the user to consume.

 # Quick Start
 Maven